TAMU-CPT/galaxy-tools/tools/spanin/README.md

 # Overview

-## The goal of this tool is to take putative protein sequences and determine if any of them are quality candidates for a potential spanin pair (OSP/ISP)
+## The goal of this(these) tool(s) is to take putative protein sequences and determine if any of them are quality candidates for a potential spanin pair (OSP/ISP).
 ### Current Scripts:
     * `generate-putative-isp.py`
         * INPUT : Genomic FASTA
         * OUTPUT : Putative candidates for isp
     * `generate-putative-osp.py`
         * INPUT : Genomic FASTA